tasmota/docs/docs/Displays.md

 #
 ```

-the most conveniant editing when developing or modifying is done via scripter.
-on every scripter save the display is reinitialized and you see
-immediately the result of your changes.
+Most conveniant editing when developing or modifying is done via scripter.
+On every scripter save the display is reinitialized and you immediately see results of your changes.

-however the normal use would be to store the descriptor in file system.
+However the normal use would be to store the descriptor in file system.

-example of scripter driven display descriptor:
+!!! example "Scripter driven display descriptor"

 ```haskell
 >D